text21/SlotCore/README.md

 # SlotCore

-Multi-slot save framework for Roblox.
+Hello Developers, I have a made Multi-slot save framework for Roblox.

 Session-safe, adapter-style, with middleware, migrations, leaderstats, admin console, and global leaderboards.

 > **Goal:** A drop-in data framework that works for _every_ game – simulators, RPGs, FPS, tycoons, story games – without forcing a specific architecture.